AdamPaternostro/Azure-DataLakeCopy/README.md

 # Azure-DataLakeCopy
-Powershell to copy data lake file from local computer
+Powershell to upload or download to Azure Data lake using a service principle account.